Sweden fights back as Pfizer move on Astra threatens jobs

-STOCKHOLM The Swedish government launched a fightback on Friday against U.S. drugmaker Pfizer's (PFE.N) proposed takeover of AstraZeneca (AZN.L), which has half its roots and more than 5,000 staff in Sweden, highlighting the risks to jobs and science.
+STOCKHOLM The Swedish government launched a fightback on Friday against U.S. drugmaker Pfizer's proposed takeover of AstraZeneca, which has half its roots and more than 5,000 staff in Sweden, highlighting the risks to jobs and science.

-In an unusual move for the center-right government which favors an open economy, three ministers spoke out against the deal at a joint press conference, pointing to Pfizer's history of job cuts after previous acquisitions.
+In an unusual move for the centre-right government which favours an open economy, three ministers spoke out against the deal at a joint press conference, pointing to Pfizer's history of job cuts after previous acquisitions.

 The three - Finance Minister Anders Borg, Enterprise Minister Annie Loof and Education Minister Jan Bjorklund - said AstraZeneca's shareholders should "seriously consider rejecting" Pfizer's plan.